Can a contractor build a new home for you and finance it with a reverse mortgage upon completion? Thank you -Bob

 There are a couple of different ways that a contractor can build a home for the end buyer, so I’ll try to touch briefly on each.

 The first and probably most popular way that most people have a home built is when they contract with a builder who is building a home that is part of a tract or even a single speculative property (or spec home) that the builder is building for sale to a potential homeowner.

-We have done several reverse mortgages for borrowers under these circumstances but the one thing you want to remember is that the builder will want to sell and close the home as quickly as possible after the home is completed.
+The one thing you want to remember is that the builder will want to sell and close the home as quickly as possible after the home is completed.

 ARLO recommends these helpful resources: